Luxfer (LXFR)

 nullAI Analysis | Feedback

-Andrew "Andy" Butcher became Luxfer's Chief Executive Officer and an Executive Director on May 6, 2022.
-He has been with Luxfer since 1991, holding positions of increasing responsibility.
-Prior to his current role, he served as President of Luxfer Gas Cylinders, Luxfer's largest business unit, from April 2014 to May 2022, and as President of Luxfer Gas Cylinders - North America from 2009 to 2014.
-Mr. Butcher led the development of Luxfer's composite cylinder business starting in 2002.
-He holds a Master of Arts degree in Engineering from Cambridge University and an M.B.A. from Keele University.
+Andy Butcher became Chief Executive Officer on May 6, 2022, and was also appointed an Executive Director.
+He has over 30 years of experience with Luxfer, having joined the company in 1991.
+Prior to his CEO appointment, he served as President of Luxfer Gas Cylinders, Luxfer's largest business unit, since 2014.
+In 2002, he led the development of Luxfer's composite gas cylinder business.
+Mr. Butcher holds an M.A. degree in Engineering from Cambridge University and an M.B.A from Keele University.

 Steve Webster, Chief Financial Officer

-Steve Webster was appointed Chief Financial Officer of Luxfer effective March 1, 2022.
-Before this, he served as Luxfer's Corporate Controller from September 2016 to March 2022, playing a role in the company's business and portfolio transformation.
-Prior to joining Luxfer, Mr. Webster held various finance leadership roles at global businesses, including Head of Global Accounting at Seadrill Limited, an OSE-listed offshore drilling company, and ERP Business Integration Lead, IFRS Project Lead, and Financial Accounting Director at JT International, a global tobacco company.
+Steve Webster was appointed Chief Financial Officer effective March 1, 2022.
+Before this role, he served as the Company's Corporate Controller for six years, where he played an instrumental role in Luxfer's business and portfolio transformation.
+Prior to joining Luxfer, Mr. Webster held various finance leadership roles at global businesses, including Head of Global Accounting at Seadrill Limited and Financial Accounting Director at JT International.
 He is a Chartered Accountant and holds a degree in International Management and Modern Languages from the University of Bath.

 Graham Wardlow, Divisional Managing Director, Luxfer MEL Technologies

-Graham Wardlow was appointed Managing Director of Luxfer MEL Technologies in October 2017, with his title updated to Divisional Managing Director effective January 1, 2025.
+Graham Wardlow was appointed Managing Director of Luxfer MEL Technologies in October 2017, and his job title was updated to Divisional Managing Director effective January 1, 2025.

 Jeff Moorefield, Vice President and General Manager, Luxfer Magtech